GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ## F-statistic:    18 on 1 and 9 DF,  p-value: 0.002165
 ```

+So be careful when interpreting p and R-squared values!
+We will learn how to treat non-linear relationships in the subsequent units.
+{: .notice--info}

 ### Minimum assumption(s) for bivariate linear regression models
 The above example illustrates why it is important to understand a concept and not just to know how something is computed.
-In the present example, we have to make some additional checks which gives us some information about the distribution of some variables in order to actually decide if we want to do some assessments based on e.g. the retrieved r square.
+In the present example, we have to make some additional checks, which give us information about the distribution of variables in order to actually decide if we want to do some assessments based on e.g. the retrieved r-squared value.

-The following checks are what should at least be considerd in bivariate linear regression (for multiple linear regression, multicollinearity of the independent variables is crucial but this is checked prior the linear modelling):
+The following checks are what should at least be considerd in bivariate linear regression (for multiple linear regression, multicollinearity of the independent variables is crucial):

-* homogeneity of the variance of residuals
+* homogeneity of the variance of residuals (homoscedasticity)
 * normality of the residuals (much less important, but handy for small samples)